JonathanMoiseyev/Ass_Two_Client/README.md

-The first argument is the file path to a .csv file of unclassified flowers, while the second argument is the file path to the output csv file which contains the predicted file paths.
+The first argument is the file path to a .csv file of unclassified flowers, while the second argument is the file path to the output csv file which contains the predicted flower types.

 ### 3) Set .csv Files